 Mark is a technology leader in education with particular expertise in online learning.
-As the vice president of product management, Mark guides the strategy and development of IMS Global Learning Consortium’s extensive portfolio of technology standards.
+As the vice president of product management, Mark guides the strategy and development of 1EdTech Consortium’s extensive portfolio of technology standards.
 His leadership has grown the organization's digital credentials initiative, which is pioneering new ways to connect learners to work.

 Published July 2021